-More info in the user manual (download area).
+More info in the user manuals (download area).

 iHOGA software uses advanced models for the components (including variable efficiencies and advanced battery ageing models) and also for the control strategies, being able to realize simulations of the behavior of each system much more precise than other softwares.

 The program also allows multi-objective optimization, where not only the minimization of costs is considered, but also the simultaneous minimization of other variables that the user selects (equivalent CO2 emissions and/or unmet load).
 Since both objectives (cost and emissions or unmet load) are in many cases contradictory, when the system performs the multi-objective optimization it does not reach a single solution, but provides a wide range of solutions, some with better behavior in terms of emissions or unmet load, others with better behavior in terms of costs.

-iHOGA allows the automatic download of NASA’s web of irradiation, wind and temperature data, and also the download of hourly data from PVGIS (European Union) or Renewables Ninja.
+iHOGA / MHOGA allows the automatic download of NASA’s web of irradiation, wind and temperature data, and also the download of hourly data from PVGIS (European Union) or Renewables Ninja.